Home » Hiking in Oregon » 21 BEST Columbia River Gorge Hikes

 Difficulty: Moderate

-Multnomah Falls is one of the most iconic waterfalls in the Columbia River Gorge, and it’s open.
-However, the loop hike we recommend starts at Wahkeena Falls.
+Multnomah Falls is one of the most iconic Columbia River Gorge waterfall hikes and open.
+However, the loop hike we recommend goes all the way around to Wahkeena Falls.

 → If you are traveling alone, join this awesome waterfall hiking tour to the Columbia River Gorge from Portland.